iwineye/UPI_SUBSCRIBER_CHURN/README.md

 # UPI_SUBSCRIBER_CHURN.

-This project deals with a real world problem faced by UPI payment based fintechs companies.
+This project deals with a real world problem faced by UPI payment based fintech companies.

-An idea of subscription based ser0vice is already in use for comercial transaaction for traders.
+An idea of subscription based service is already in use for comercial transaaction for traders.

 Problem Statement: